 Hannie is a graduate of the University of Melbourne and the Victorian College of the Arts (VCA).
 She holds an Honorary Doctorate of Letters from La Trobe University.
 Rayson was a cofounder of Theatreworks, and has served as writer-in-residence at the Mill Theatre, Playbox Theatre, La Trobe University, Monash University, VCA and New Writing North (Newcastle-upon-Tyne, UK).

 Hannie’s memoir, HELLO, BEAUTIFUL! was published by Text Publishing in February 2015.
-She adapted the story for a one-woman show, also called HELLO, BEAUTIFUL! which opened at The Malthouse Theatre in May 2016.
-She is touring the show nationally in 2017 and 2018.
+She adapted the story for a one-woman show, also called HELLO, BEAUTIFUL! which opened at The Malthouse Theatre in May 2016 and toured Victoria.
+Hannie continued to tour HELLO, BEAUTIFUL! nationally in 2018.

 Hannie also writes for newspapers and magazines and in 1999 she won the Magazine Publishers’ Society of Australia, Columnist of the Year Award for her column in HQ Magazine.